-BritishVolt: Talks held with two firms over failed gigafactory site
+Britishvolt: Talks held with two firms over failed gigafactory site

 - Published